• Skip to primary navigation

 Will this recipe work as muffins?

-Can I add oats to the banana bread?
+Can I replace the banana with other fruits?

 More vegan banana recipes